Pacific Islanders Talk: People on the Frontline of Climate Change

 www.votenuclearfree.net

 The current push to expand the nuclear industry means a greater risk of nuclear weapons, nuclear waste and terrorism.
 This federal election sees Australia at a crossroad.
+Will we become a world leader in renewable energy solutions or a world loser with nukes?

 Join the Blue Mountains Nuclear Free Group in a collection of recent short films on the impacts of the nuclear industry from uranium mining to nuclear weapons, nuclear power to positive solutions to climate change.